redis/redis-doc/commands/ssubscribe.md

 All the specified shard channels needs to belong to a single slot to subscribe in a given `SSUBSCRIBE` call, A client can subscribe to channels across different slots over separate `SSUBSCRIBE` call.

+For more information about sharded Pub/Sub, see [Sharded Pub/Sub](/topics/pubsub#sharded-pubsub).

+@return

 When successful, this command doesn't return anything.
 Instead, for each shard channel, one message with the first element being the string "ssubscribe" is pushed as a confirmation that command succeeded.
 Note that this command can also return a -MOVED redirect.

-For more information about sharded Pub/Sub, see [Sharded Pub/Sub](/topics/pubsub#sharded-pubsub).

 @examples